What’s in the middle of Lidl and Aldi this week?

 Aldi's Specialbuys

-Aldi's Specialbuys section is full of home essentials, toys and quirky tech from February 10.
+Aldi's Specialbuys section is full of home and garden essentials as well as crafts, clothing and fitness gear.

-For fans of shows like Springwatch, you can set up your own wildlife documentary at home with the camouflage Maginon Wildlife Camera.
+One of the top items in Aldi's Specialbuys is the fast-selling wooden mini greenhouse in grey and natural wood colours.

-For just £59.99, you can spy on nature in your garden and see what kinds of visitors your home attracts.
-Features include the tree mount for easy fastening, full HD videos with sound recording, a built-in microphone and clear day shots in colour and black and white shots by night.
+The online exclusive from Gardenline is perfect for growing and protecting plants throughout the year with three storage shelves and two lifting lids with adjustable lid stays.

 Read more like this:

-- Aldi and Lidl shoppers can get paid £30 an hour to shop in middle aisles - how to apply
+- Aldi is paying shoppers in free wine to try brand new range - how to apply

 - Aldi is selling a dupe of Hotel Chocolat's Velvetiser for half the price